aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

     # while still allowing the data to be validated.
     # During conversion, messages will be generated with information about the host(s) and key(s) which required conversion.
     #
-    # conversion_mode:disabled means that conversion will not run.
+    # "conversion_mode: disabled" means that conversion will not run.
-    # conversion_mode:error will produce error messages and fail the task.
+    # "conversion_mode: error" will produce error messages and fail the task.
-    # conversion_mode:warning will produce warning messages.
+    # "conversion_mode: warning" will produce warning messages.
-    # conversion_mode:info will produce regular log messages.
+    # "conversion_mode: info" will produce regular log messages.
-    # conversion_mode:debug will produce hidden messages viewable with -v.
+    # "conversion_mode: debug" will produce hidden messages viewable with -v.
-    # conversion_mode:quiet will not produce any messages.
+    # "conversion_mode: quiet" will not produce any messages.
     conversion_mode: < error | warning | info | debug (default) | quiet | disabled >

     # Export cProfile data to a file ex. "eos_designs_structured_config-{{inventory_hostname}}"